How are federal taxes distributed?

-Individuals, businesses, and other entities may have the legal obligation to pay certain taxes, but the economic burden (or incidence) of all taxes ultimately falls on households.
+Individuals, businesses, and other entities may have the legal obligation to remit certain taxes, but the economic burden (or incidence) of all taxes ultimately falls on households.
 Households may feel this burden through a reduction in their income or higher prices for goods and services.

 Individual income tax